bbaserdem/Connectome-Cloning/README.md

 ## Runtime
 * W: Used for batch generating random numbers.
+* G: Sets the maximum number of times the simulation is allowed to run (in average runtime)
 * C: The original connectome
 * V: Reconstructed connectome
 * T: Max simulation runtime
 * R: Move probabilities
+* L: Energy (above GS)

 *Flicker*: for changing activation of synapses

 * P: Number of times the synapse activation should change.
+* flicker_step: Step size for flickering synapses.

 ## State
 * K: List of barcodes on bp ends (pre,pos)